 - Strategic future planning: Dr. McCornick led DWFI through a comprehensive strategic planning process, setting the course for future work.
 This collaborative process resulted in a refreshed 5-year strategic framework, reinforcing DWFI’s commitment to interdisciplinary research, impactful outreach, and cultivating the next generation of water and food security leaders.
 This deliberate planning ensures the Institute remains at the forefront of addressing critical global challenges, leveraging Nebraska's unique strengths to drive innovative and sustainable solutions for a water- and food-secure world.

-As Dr. McCornick embarks on his retirement, the Daugherty Water for Food Global Institute extends its profound gratitude for his exceptional leadership and unwavering dedication.
+As Dr. McCornick concludes his tenure, the Daugherty Water for Food Global Institute extends its profound gratitude for his exceptional leadership and unwavering dedication.
 His visionary guidance has left an indelible mark, shaping the Institute into a leading force in the pursuit of a water and food secure world.
 We wish him the very best in his future endeavors, confident that his contributions will have a lasting impact for generations to come.